Should I enable the Specifications tool on my project?

-The Specifications tool is available in Procore's web and mobile applications (iOS and Android).
+The Specifications tool is available in Procore's web and mobile applications.
 The Specifications tool is similar in function to the Drawings tool (see Drawings).
 Users can upload specs, view content, track revisions, and perform keyword searches for matching content.

 When setting up a project in Procore, you must decide which tool you will use to manage your spec book.

 - The Specifications tool is best used for projects with a spec book PDF that will be updated throughout the project with multiple revisions.

 - The Spec Section page of the Admin tool is best used for projects without a spec book, or with a spec book that is not expected to change or be referenced by outside parties.